-PAG carries out its role by working collaboratively with local, state and tribal members.
-We pool our resources and provide the best data possible for our leaders to make important planning decisions that set the stage for economic vitality for our region for years to come.
-You are the audience, and we gladly share the stage with you by seeking your participation and feedback along the way.
+PAG carries out its planning role by working collaboratively with local, state and tribal members.
+We pool our resources and provide the best data possible for our leaders to make important decisions that set the stage for economic vitality for our region for years to come.
+You are the audience, and we gladly share the planning stage with you by seeking your participation and feedback along the way.

 As a regional council of governments, PAG conducts business as a federally designated metropolitan planning organization (MPO), which secures federal funding for the greater Tucson region by meeting various designated federal rules and requirements.
 PAG is required to establish and regularly update a long-range regional transportation plan and a five-year program of transportation improvements.

-MPOs are required to represent local governments in all urbanized areas with populations over 50,000, as determined by the U.S. Census.
+MPOs are required to represent local governments in all urbanized areas with populations over 50,000, as determined by the U.S. census.
 The Tucson urbanized area, which has a population of over 200,000, is also federally designated as a transportation management area (TMA).
 PAG provides its collective voice as the MPO to set priorities for implementing transportation projects in its five-year improvement program and is responsible for developing other planning projects as well.